Hussain Muhammad Ershad: Post-presidency political career

-Ershad, is the only high-profile politician to be convicted of corruption and serve a prison sentence.
-Legal complexities tend to prolong the investigation and settlement of the corruption cases against senior politicians in Bangladesh."
-We really don't know what will be the fate of these cases", lawyer Shahdeen Malik told the BBC.
+"[T]he former military ruler, Hussain Muhammad Ershad, is the only high-profile politician to be convicted of corruption and serve a prison sentence.
+Legal complexities tend to prolong the investigation and settlement of the corruption cases against senior politicians in Bangladesh.
+'We really don't know what will be the fate of these cases,' lawyer Shahdeen Malik told the BBC."

 Ershad lost his membership in parliament owing to his conviction on charges of corruption when his relations with the ruling Awami League subsequently deteriorated.
 He switched his support to his one-time political adversary and main opposition leader, Khaleda Zia forming an anti-government coalition.
 Khaleda Zia of the BNP and Sheikh Hasina of the Awami League allied together to oust Ershad.
 Ironically both of these two top parties also allied with him and his Jatiya Party in time of their need to suit their purpose.

 Ershad called President Iajuddin Ahmed three times along with Kazi Zafar Ahmed twice on 23 December not to extend two days time for filing nominations for scheduled 22 January 2007 elections when Awami League and its allies decided to join that elections after long parley of Mukhlesur Rahman Chowdhury with Sheikh Hasina.
 However, for the sake of continuation of democratic process Chowdhury convinced all concerned that without both Awami League and BNP the election would not be credible.
 On 30 June 2007, Ershad stepped down temporarily from the post of Party chairman, indicating an end to his political career.
 It is speculated that he stepped down under pressure as the Caretaker Government started a series of prosecution and arrest for corruption and criminal charges against political leaders of Awami League and BNP including Sheikh Hasina, Khaleda Zia, and Zia's son Tareq Rahman, among others.